 The research shows that this approach of taking away a sense of choice will drain your willpower.
-This is one reason why so many people who go on restricted diets often get burnt out, and end up binge eating.
+This is one reason why so many people who go on restricted diets often get burnt out and end up binge eating.

-The simple way to get around this is to present everything as a choice (which in reality it is anyways), with a “would I rather?” question.
+The simple way to get around this is to present everything as a choice (which in reality it is anyway), with a “would I rather?” question.
 You’ll present two options, and give consequences for each.

 “Would I rather sit and watch TV and slow down my weight loss progress, and then feel guilty, OR could I just do five minutes of exercise, feel great about myself, and keep my daily healthy habits going to get in great shape?”

 “Would I rather eat this doughnut and add more fat to my body, OR could I just drink a healthy smoothie that will satisfy my cravings and help me burn fat?”

 When you present your options as a choice in question form rather than a command, you’ll find you’ll naturally want to make the better decision.
 If you do occasionally choose the less healthy option, the key is to remember it’s about the consistency of choices and not any one choice.
 After all, there is nothing wrong with watching TV or eating a doughnut on occasion.

 The right quality of questions is one of your greatest tools for managing your emotional state including your feelings of motivation.
 These three questions combined together will give you the ability to get started, keep going, and make good decisions each day until you’ve developed better habits.